danhuang0/Algorithm/DepthFirstSearch.md

 # Depth First Search
-Depth First Search (DFS) is an algorithm used to traversing or searching tree or graph data structures.
-The algorithm starts at the root node (select arbitrary nodes as the root nodes in the case of graph) and explores as far as possible along each branch before backtracing.
+Depth First Search (DFS) is an algorithm used to traversing or searching tree or graph.
+The algorithm starts at the root node of tree (or any arbitrary node of graph) and explores as far as possible before backtracing.

+Particularly, the idea of DFS is to start from the root node of a tree or any arbitrary node of a graph, then mark the node and move the the next adjacent unmarked node.
+Repeat this loop until there is no unmarked adjacent nodes, then trackback and check for other unmarked nodes and traverse them.

 ## Applications of DFS
 #### 1. Find minimum spanning tree and shortest paths